 Several facilities in the County assist persons with disabilities.
 The Alta California Regional Center, with a field office in Yuba City, is a coordinating agency for group homes assisting the developmentally disabled population.
 As of June 2020, the State Department of Developmental Services provides community-based services to approximately 304,044 persons with developmental disabilities and their families through a statewide system of 21 regional centers, 4 developmental centers, and 2 community-based facilities.
 The Alta Regional Center is one of 21 regional centers in the State of California that provides point of entry to services for people with developmental disabilities.
 The center is a private, nonprofit community agency that contracts with local businesses to offer a wide range of services to individuals with developmental disabilities and their families.
 The regional center supervises a network of 21 residential care facilities in northern and central California, and in 2018 served an estimated 23,640 persons, with 3 percent of those clients (698 persons) served in Yuba County.
-Eight adult residential care facilities are located in the County, providing capacity for at least 700 individuals.
-Adult residential care facilities, a type of community care facility, typically provide 24-hour nonmedical care for persons age 18 to 59 who are unable to provide for their own daily needs.
+Eight adult residential care facilities, a type of community care facility, typically provide 24-hour nonmedical care for persons age 18 to 59 who are unable to provide for their own daily needs.
 Adults may be physically handicapped, developmentally disabled, or mentally disabled.